emacs-eask/cli/docs/content/en/Getting-Started/Install-Eask.md

 ### 📦 Homebrew (macOS or Linux)

 [Homebrew](https://brew.sh/) is a free and open source package manager for macOS and Linux.
-This will install the extended edition of Eask CLI:
+This will install the Eask CLI:

 ```sh
 $ brew tap emacs-eask/cli https://github.com/emacs-eask/packaging